 The proceeds from each of our print issues is donated to an organization nominated by followers and contributors.
 Each individual purchase of our print issue is a conscious agreement that 100% of its proceeds will be given to the elected organization.
-We do not offer the option of yearly subscriptions.
+We do not currently offer the option of yearly subscriptions.